 Copyrights exist to protect original creative work, including art, music, literature, and the like.
-This type of artistic intellectual property is not very common or important in the healthcare sector, aside from certain therapy applications.
-Relaxing music may be purchased or licensed for use in clinics, or as part of mental wellness apps and software.
+This type of artistic, intellectual property is not very common or important in the healthcare sector, aside from certain therapy applications.
+Relaxing music may be purchased or licensed for use in clinics or as part of mental wellness apps and software.
 However, copyright generally does not make as much of an impact in healthcare IP discussions.

 Trade secrets are a bit more common than copyrights, although often tougher to enforce.
 A trade secret is a piece of confidential information, whether that be a manufacturing process, supplier list, or anything else that benefits a business by remaining a secret.
-Companies must enact their own confidentiality agreements and make it apparent that a secret should remain so, in order to have a shot at litigating against trade secret misappropriation.
+Companies must enact their own confidentiality agreements and make it apparent that a secret should remain to have a shot at litigating against trade secret misappropriation.

 A common example of this is drug screening procedures, which can be made up of many different steps.
-Rather than patenting that procedure and remaining vulnerable to others adapting or changing parts of it to evade infringement, a trade secret may be more beneficial if good results are shown but the process should not be revealed.
+Rather than patenting that procedure and remaining vulnerable to others adapting or changing parts of it to evade infringement, a trade secret may be more beneficial if good results are shown, but the process should not be revealed.

 Patents are vital to the healthcare industry and for fostering healthcare research.
-Without the patenting system, new innovation would undoubtedly slow significantly.
+Without the patenting system, innovation would undoubtedly slow significantly.

-Patents grant a temporary monopoly for an invention, letting the patent holder develop, produce, and sell the invention without any competition for 20 years.
+Patents grant a temporary monopoly for an invention, letting the patent holder develop, produce, and sell the invention without competition for 20 years.
 This may seem like a long time, but given the rigorous and drawn-out approval and R&D processes for many drugs, biotech technologies, and other medical systems, a patent is often the only way to ensure profit for the inventor.
-Patent cost is also much more significant than other IP law areas, given the potential benefit.
+Patent cost is also much higher than other IP law areas, given the potential benefit.

 Without patents, other companies could easily profit from the inventor’s creation, significantly reducing their profits and eliminating the incentive to innovate.
 In this way, patenting contributes to a thriving research and invention landscape.

 Patents can cover a final product but are also very commonly used for processes and manufacturing techniques on the path to that final product.
-Patents can also be licensed to other companies and manufacturers for use, for royalty percentages that often earn patent holders millions of dollars.
+Patents can also be licensed to other companies and manufacturers for royalty percentages that often earn patent holders millions of dollars.
 In the case of licensing for a humanitarian benefit, which occurs in the healthcare industry, these licensing fees are usually significantly reduced to enable use.

 Design patents are another facet of intellectual property that applies to healthcare.
 Design patents protect the aesthetic and non-functional aspects of a product, like its texture or visual design.
 This can be important in hospitals and clinics since they are often places of stress for patients and families, and friendly design elements can contribute in small but significant ways to ease that stress.

 Evidently, intellectual property law plays a significant part in the healthcare industry.
 Although copyrights and trade secrets may be less applicable in most cases, trademarks and patents are important factors in a field that relies so much on research and invention.
-Couple that with the fact that global healthcare spending is expected to exceed $10 trillion USD by 2022, and it makes sense why inventors are keen to get into the market and protect their intellectual property.
+Couple that with the fact that global healthcare spending is expected to exceed $10 trillion by 2022, and it makes sense why inventors are keen to get into the market and protect their intellectual property.